Richard J. Evans: Recent publications and current work

-In 2013, Evans delivered the Menachem Stern Jerusalem Lectures to the Historical Society of Israel, publishing them in 2014 as "Altered Pasts: Counterfactuals in History".
+In 2013, Evans delivered the Menachem Stern Jerusalem Lectures to the Historical Society of Israel, publishing them in 2014 as Altered Pasts: Counterfactuals in History.
 The book puts forward a variety of arguments against the use of long-range alternative historical timelines as an aid to serious historical understanding.
 In "Cosmopolitan Islanders: British Historians and the European Continent" (2009, an expanded version of his Inaugural Lecture as Regius Professor), he explored the reasons why so many British historians have made such major contributions to the historical understanding of other European countries.
-"The Third Reich in History and Memory" (2015) is a collection of 28 articles and review essays on modern German history published since the turn of the century.
+The Third Reich in History and Memory (2015) is a collection of 28 articles and review essays on modern German history published since the turn of the century.

-In 2016, Evans published The Pursuit of Power: Europe 1815-1914, volume 7 in the Penguin History of Europe.
+In 2016, Evans published The Pursuit of Power: Europe 1815–1914, volume 7 in the Penguin History of Europe.
 It has been widely reviewed.
-Gerard De Groot, writing in The Times, commented that the book "chronicles a turbulent and confusing century with wonderful clarity and verve...in one great canvas of immense detail and beauty...transnational history at its finest."
-Dominic Sandbrook, in the Sunday Times, described it as "dazzlingly erudite and entertaining."
+Gerard De Groot, writing in The Times, commented that the book "chronicles a turbulent and confusing century with wonderful clarity and verve...in one great canvas of immense detail and beauty ... transnational history at its finest."
+Dominic Sandbrook, in The Sunday Times, described it as "dazzlingly erudite and entertaining".
 It has been, or is being translated into Dutch, Spanish, German, Greek, Chinese, Korean, Japanese, Portuguese and Italian.

-He has written a biography on the historian Eric Hobsbawm entitled 'Eric Hobsbawm: A Life in History'.
-From 2013 to 2018 he was Principal Investigator in a £1.6 million Leverhulme Programme Grant on conspiracy theories (conspiracyanddemocracy.org) and is preparing work based on the findings of the project.
+He has written a biography on the historian Eric Hobsbawm entitled Eric Hobsbawm: A Life in History.
+From 2013 to 2018 he was principal investigator in a £1.6 million Leverhulme Programme Grant on conspiracy theories and is preparing work based on the findings of the project.